-March 18—Dr. Mor Segev, Professor in the Philosophy, Department at University of South Florida, Tampa, FL.
+March 18—Dr. Mor Segev, Assistant Professor of Philosophy, Department at University of South Florida, Tampa, FL.

 December 4 to 5–9th Annual WMU Graduate Philosophy Conference.

-March 17–"Vulnerability, Preventability and Responsibility" A public lecture given by Dr. Daniel E. Wueste, Director, Rutland Institute for Ethics, and Professor of Philosophy, Clemson University.
-Dr. Wueste shared a few stories in which the ideas of vulnerability, preventability and responsibility loom large; make a suggestion about the links between and among these ideas; and articulate an ethical principle that seems to emerge from them.
+March 17–"Vulnerability, Preventability and Responsibility", a public lecture given by Dr. Daniel E. Wueste, Director, Rutland Institute for Ethics, and Professor of Philosophy, Clemson University.
+Dr. Wueste shared a few stories in which the ideas of vulnerability, preventability and responsibility loom large, made a suggestion about the links between and among these ideas, and articulated an ethical principle that seems to emerge from them.
 According to this principle, responsibility is a function of two key features of a situation, namely, vulnerability and preventability.
-He will focus on responsibility in the sense of what one ought ethically to do, which, he suggests, nearly, if not completely, tracks with the query what one can be reasonably expected to do.
-To conclude, he will explore the implications for individual and organizational responsibility.
+He focused on responsibility in the sense of what one ought ethically to do, which, he suggested, nearly, if not completely, tracks with the question of what one can be reasonably expected to do.
+To conclude, he explored the implications for individual and organizational responsibility.